mithunkumarc/learning_python/13 files.md

-#### with statement : scope of variable ends when block ends. similar to auto cleanup
+#### with statement : scope of variable ends when block ends. similar to auto cleanup/autocloseble
+#### similar to try with resources in java,  autoclose at end

         The with statement clarifies code that previously would use